Chrysler LeBaron: Third generation sedan (1990–1994)

 The last LeBaron sedan was built on the front wheel drive AA platform, another K derivative, as junior level sedan to the more upscale New Yorker.
-It offered rebadged versions under the Dodge Spirit and Plymouth Acclaim nameplates, and the three differed mostly in detail and trim choices, as well as the European Chrysler Saratoga.
+It offered rebadged versions under the Dodge Spirit and Plymouth Acclaim nameplates, and the three differed mostly in detail and trim choices, as well as the European Chrysler Saratoga and Chrysler New Yorker in Mexico (1990-1994).

-Theoretically, as historically was the case in this era versus its Dodge and Plymouth corporate siblings, the LeBaron was marketed as the luxury version, reflecting the Chrysler brand's flagship status.
+Theoretically, as historically was the case in this era versus its Dodge and Plymouth siblings, the LeBaron was marketed as the luxury version, reflecting the Chrysler brand's flagship status.
 In reality, however, there was considerable overlap amongst the three in available trim, equipment and features.
 Launched in a single trim, the top-line LeBaron Landau model offered a padded vinyl half-roof with smaller "formal" backlight, as well as unique button-tufted bench seats.
 All LeBaron sedans came with a standard driver's side airbag, and could seat up to six passengers.

-Due to Chrysler's efforts to refocus the Plymouth brand at the value end and to expand the Chrysler brand's sales, for 1992 the Plymouth Acclaim would lose its mid-range LE and top-line LX trims.
+Due to Chrysler's efforts to refocus the Plymouth brand at the value end and to expand the Chrysler brand's sales, the Plymouth Acclaim would lose its mid-range LE and top-line LX trims for 1992.
 They were instead added to the LeBaron lineup as the base and LX trims, below the former standard trim, which was now called Landau.
 The LX, which retained the Acclaim's taillights instead of the LeBaron's full-width treatment was available for 1992 only, and now the only model to feature the V6 as standard.
 For 1993, the LeBaron sedan received new rear lights, which incorporated the reversing lamps previously located in the bumper fascia.
 Trim levels were reduced to just the base model, renamed LE, and the luxury Landau.
-The LeBaron sedan was discontinued on July 29, 1994, while the Dodge Spirit and Plymouth Acclaim continued production until December 21, 1994.
+The LeBaron sedan was discontinued on May 18, 1994, while the Dodge Spirit and Plymouth Acclaim continued production until December 21, 1994.
 The Chrysler LeBaron was replaced by the "Cloud Car" Chrysler Cirrus.

 Safety

-In 1994, the U.S. National Highway Traffic Safety Administration rated the LeBaron a 4 out of 5 for driver side and a 3 out of 5 for passenger side frontal impact occupant protection.
+In 1994, the U.S. National Highway Traffic Safety Administration (NHTSA) rated the LeBaron a 4 out of 5 for driver side and a 3 out of 5 for passenger side frontal impact occupant protection.